What is Permanent Partial Disability (PPD)?

 The rating is a percentage of your current functioning and range of motion compared to your pre-injury abilities.
 The American Medical Association’s Guide to Impairment (5th Edition) serves as the physician’s road map for determining your appropriate PPD rating.

-The PPD rating is relevant to the level of benefits the worker may receive, in that the Georgia’s Workers’ Compensation Act provides compensation based in part on this rating.
+The PPD rating influences the benefit levels you may receive, whereas Georgia’s Workers’ Compensation Act provides compensation based in part on this rating.
 See the legal table found in O.C.G.A. §34-9-263.

-The Ramos Law Firm has been supporting Georgia’s workforce for nearly a decade, practicing 100% Worker’s Compensation.
-Visit our website and blog for trends and news affecting Georgia workers.
+Ramos & Law has supported Georgia’s workforce for nearly a decade, practicing 100% Workers’ Compensation.

 These case studies are not meant to promise or guarantee a certain or similar result, but rather to demonstrate the legal attention and work ethic our attorneys assert in our cases.
 Every case is different and is fact sensitive.
 Certain facts can greatly influence and determine a client’s award, outcome, and recovery.